voidfiles/ci-presentation/presentation.md

 ---

-# Pystrainer
+# Small Open Source Pystrainer

 ![pystrainer https://github.com/voidfiles/strainer](https://www.dropbox.com/s/ohydd87vlq62l0v/ZM3V.png?raw=1)

 <div class='notes'>
 Pystrainer is a small python library that I created.

-I was frustrated by exisiting serializer, and deserializers in python.
+I was frustrated with exisiting serializer and deserializers in python.
 They were mainly class based, and all suffered from performance issues.

 I thought there was a way you could speed up serializers.

 As I developed the library I wanted to make sure that I didn't regress on speed.

-So, now.
-Every time I bump a version I just have to commit to the repo and the whole website is regenerated including the benchmarks.
 </div>

 ---